Optimal Universal Quantum Cloning: Asymmetries and Fidelity Measures: Conclusions

 When $N>2M$, increasing the value of $M$ increases the number of eigenvalues.
 If all the additional eigenvalues take on the same value, this value must be given by

 Proving that all the new eigenvalues are the same requires more careful consideration.
 Define the matrix

+which effectively corresponds to a Hilbert space of $N$ qubits.
 Obviously, the different values of $w_x$ (the separate $G^{(M)}$) define excitation subspaces, i.e.\ $G_T$ commutes with the $J_Z$ operator for $N$ qubits.
 Furthermore, $G_T$ is invariant under permutations of those $N$ qubits: for a permutation $\pi$ acting on bit strings, $(\pi x)\cdot(\pi z)=x\cdot z$.
-So, $G_T$ also commutes with the total angular momentum operator $J^2$, and we know it must therefore decompose into a structure of the form (given explicitly for even $N$\cite{bartlett2007})
+So, $G_T$ also commutes with the total angular momentum operator $J^2$, and we know it must therefore decompose into a structure of the form (given explicitly for even $N$ \cite{bartlett2007})

 where the $\identity$ term associated with the index $j$ is of dimension